Axiomatic

 Setup

-2. Choose which repositories to grant access to (or select all)
+2. Click Install and choose which repositories to grant access to (or select all)

 3. The dashboard will automatically show test results for those repositories